 A trayful of tiaras

-She understands jewels, crowns and how to style them.
+She understood jewels, crowns and how to style them.
 Machin remembered her trying on a trayful of tiaras before his portrait sitting and she complained to Noël Coward that the too-large investiture crown commissioned by Garter King of Arms looked like a candle snuffer on Charles’s head.
 Cecil Beaton had been her mother’s photographer of choice, but the Queen recognised Tony Snowdon’s brilliance, retaining his services from the 1950s until long after his divorce.

 Machin’s relief portrait for the Royal Mint and its subsequent adaptation for her likeness on postage stamps pleased her, too, as did his sinuous 1970s cameo of Prince Charles and other royal portraits for Wedgwood.
 But stamps, with their miniaturised heraldry amounting to a royal logo, have been important since her philatelist grandfather George V’s time.
 When Tony Benn was her Postmaster General, she refused the attempt of the artist and illustrator David Gentleman to remove her head entirely from their design.
 When Gentleman simplified her likeness to the Machin profile, Benn spread his designs on the Buckingham Palace carpet for her approval.
-These are the icon-images she chooses and minds about, rather than those created by Lucian Freud, Rolf Harris or Chris Levine.
+These are the icon-images she chose and minded about, rather than those created by Lucian Freud, Rolf Harris or Chris Levine.

 She complained to Noël Coward that the too-large investiture crown commissioned by Garter King of Arms looked like a candle snuffer on Charles’s head